Nellaker-group/happy/README.md

 ## Update to HAPPYv2

-HAPPY v2.0 introduces updats to the pipeline, for speed and more robust workflows.
+HAPPY v2.0 introduces updates to the pipeline, for speed and more robust workflows.

 ### Faster image fetching (nuc + cell pipeline)